-163-29.
+§ 163-29.
 Bulk regulations.

 Bulk regulations shall be as follows:

+A. Height.
+See Summary Table.

+B. Setbacks.
+See Summary Table.

+C. Width.
+See Summary Table.

+D. Area.
+See Summary Table.

+ARTICLE VIII

+Supplemental Regulations

+§ 163-30.
+General use provisions and exceptions.

+A. Any use involving, as a principal part of the conduct of business, the use or servicing of motor vehicles, such as an automobile service station or sales area, community or major garage or parking area, distribution plant or a freighting or trucking terminal shall be so located that no vehicular entrance or exit shall be closer than two hundred (200) feet to an entrance or exit of any elementary or secondary or vocational school, playground, church or public library that is located on the same street or way.
+Similarly, no entrance or exit to any elementary or secondary or vocational school, playground, church or public library shall be located closer than two hundred feet to a vehicular entrance or exit of such a use as above noted.

 B. Unenclosed porches, balconies or other open structures above grade may project a maximum of four (4) feet into the front yard and fifteen feet into the rear yard, provided that no portion of said structure shall be closer to a side lot line than the required width of the side yard.

-n
+C. A buttress, chimney, cornice, pier or pilaster, projecting no more than twelve (12) inches from the wall of the building, may project into a required yard.

-No fences or walls shall be erected within the Borough of South Greensburg except on the following conditions:
+D. No fences or walls shall be erected within the Borough of South Greensburg except on the following conditions:

 (1) No fence or wall can be erected within any right-of-way owned by the Borough of South Greensburg.